technology-toolbox/website/content/blog/jjameson/2010/05/26/using-powershell-to-delete-a-site-with-subsites-in-sharepoint-server-2010.md

 ...then you will encounter an error similar to the following:

+{{< blockquote "font-italic text-danger" >}}

-> Remove-SPWeb : Error deleting Web site "/Test".
-You can't delete a site that
+Remove-SPWeb : Error deleting Web site "/Test".
+You can't delete a site that has subsites.

-> has subsites.
->
-> At line:1 char:13
+At line:1 char:13

->
-> + Remove-SPWeb &lt;&lt;&lt;&lt; "http://foobar/Test" -Confirm:$false
++ Remove-SPWeb &lt;&lt;&lt;&lt; "http://foobar/Test" -Confirm:$false

->
-> + CategoryInfo : InvalidData: (Microsoft.Share...CmdletRemoveWeb:SPCmdletRemoveWeb)
++ CategoryInfo : InvalidData: (Microsoft.Share...CmdletRemoveWeb:SPCmdletRemoveWeb)
->   [Remove-SPWeb], SPException
+  [Remove-SPWeb], SPException

->
-> + FullyQualifiedErrorId : Microsoft.SharePoint.PowerShell.SPCmdletRemoveWeb
++ FullyQualifiedErrorId : Microsoft.SharePoint.PowerShell.SPCmdletRemoveWeb

+{{< /blockquote >}}

 In order to delete a site that has subsites using PowerShell, we simply need  to convert the C# code shown above into a corresponding PowerShell function, as  shown below: